nekrutnikolai/mysite/content/posts/building-a-website.md

 **Studio Head: Master Susan Strohm, Sah Dan**

 # Abstract

-  > “A book really is judged by its cover—for better or worse”

 Explained in terms for someone who has never interacted with the command line Mac OS and Linux supported